 PANLEUKOPENIA: Contagious disease causing a white blood cell deficiency.
 Common symptoms include vomiting and diarrhea.

-RABIES: Fatal disease that attacks the brain and nervous system, is transmitted through saliva and can affect humans as well.
+RABIES: A fatal disease that attacks the brain and nervous system, is transmitted through saliva and can affect humans as well.
 Required by law in Riverview for outdoor cats.

 How often does my adult cat need vaccination?